 Our summer camps are when The Band of Gold learns our halftime and pregame productions.
 Auxiliary members and percussion meet with their instructors to learn choreography and music for the halftime & pregame shows.
 Horn line members meet with the band directors and instructors to learn the music for the halftime & pregame show.
 The full ensemble will meet to learn the field drill and put it together with music & choreography.

 Members should bring all of their materials needed for marching rehearsals including:

 Athletic shoes – “flip flops” are NOT acceptable

-Comfortable, lose fitting clothing (must remain in PCHS dress code in regards to modesty)
+Comfortable, loose fitting clothing (must remain in PCHS dress code in regards to modesty)

 Insect repellent (clove oil diluted in water makes for a pleasant-smelling alternative)

-Wide mouthed water jug – A MUST!
-(Make sure your name is on it)
+Wide mouthed plastic water jug – A MUST!
+(No metal!
+Make sure your name is on it)

 Hat & sunglasses

 Instrument / Equipment